squid1975/Culinnari/README.md

 Interested in contributing or offering suggestions?
 Open an issue or submit a pull request.
 For questions, email sydneyrfarrington@gmail.com.

 ## License
-MIT License - See LICENSE.md
+MIT License - See LICENSE

 ## Inspiration
 Culinnari was created as part of my Capstone project for AB Tech to complete my Associates in Web & Software Development.
 This project was intended to blend my interest in baking/food with web development.